Does Citronella Repel Bees?

 The citrus-like scent of the citronella plant can repel mosquitoes, but it doesn’t do so on its own.
 The scent that the mosquitoes hate is only released whenever it is touched, so you need to crush the leaves and rub them on your skin or use citronella oil-based products for the best results as a repellant.

-The plant can repel mosquitoes, although it isn't as effective as traditional bug spray.
+The plant can repel mosquitoes, although it isn’t as effective as traditional bug spray.
 Will it do the same for bees?
 The answer is yes!
-The smell is bad enough to mess with gnats, roaches, bees, ants, and wasps, especially when it is in oil form.
+The smell is bad enough to repel gnats, moths, flies, roaches, bees, fleas, ticks, ants, and wasps, especially when it is in oil form.

 Does Citronella Oil Repel Bees?